jejevj/go-aiocap/README.md

 Clean Architecture proposes a structured application design with several layers that have clear and isolated responsibilities.
 Each layer has a specific role and boundaries.
 Here are some common layers in Golang Clean Architecture:

+## Step By Step to Develop
+1. Create Entity
+2. Do Migration
+3. Create DTO
+4. Create Repository
+5. Create Service
+6. Create Controller
+7. Register all of it on main.go

 ## Directory / Layers 🔥
 - **Config**: Aims to be directly related to things outside the code, such as databases.
 Configuration files play a crucial role in customizing the behavior of software applications.
 A well-structured config file can simplify the process of fine-tuning various settings to meet specific project requirements.